zackwag/homebridge-somneo/README.md

 #### Most Verbose Configuration

-This configuration will expose all items, but is very verbose.
+This configuration will expose all items with default values, but is very verbose.
 It is presented here to help visualize the JSON structure.

 ```json
 {